Can Your Crypto Wallet Buy You a House? A New Era for Bitcoin

 In June 2025, FHFA Director Bill Pulte announced that the agency would begin studying how cryptocurrencies could be used in mortgage applications.
 But it wasn’t just a vague policy gesture.
 He followed it up with a directive to Fannie Mae and Freddie Mac—the two biggest government-sponsored enterprises in housing finance—to start preparing for the inclusion of crypto assets.

-Under Pulte’s order, Fannie and Freddie must evaluate cryptocurrencies held on U.S.-regulated centralized exchanges (like Coinbase or Gemini) and treat them similarly to stocks or bonds—as financial assets that could be used to qualify for a home loan.
+Under Pulte’s order, Fannie and Freddie must evaluate cryptocurrencies held on U.S.-regulated centralized exchanges (like Coinbase or Gemini) and treat them similarly to stocks or bonds—but only for reserve purposes, not to actually qualify for the mortgage payment itself.

 What Is a Crypto-Backed Mortgage?